 “My counting be perfect,” she insisted.
 “There be no heartbeat throwing me off.
 Fourteen drips on his pants, and fifteen drips in his drawers…” The drips passed agonizingly for Alast.
 To him the odds seemed half and half as to whether she would bother to surface just to prove the Captain wrong.
 Perhaps she just swam away to gather oysties as soon as she was down.
 If her pride didn’t get the better of her he might never see her again.
 Dawn’s count passed a hundred.
 Then two hundred.
 A few bystanders lingered to see what the fuss was until Rob waved them away.
 Three hundred.
 Alast would’ve been biting his nails if they weren’t keeping him from tumbling into the drink.
 “398 drips on the floor, 399 drips on his pants, and 400 drips in his drawers.
 She made it.
 If she be not dead.”

 “She’s not dead,” Alast said.
 But is she here?
 How could someone turn this down?
 It’s a life of adventure!
 We’re fleeing from a madman’s army as he seeks a stone that can move the world.
 I’d give my left hand to have this life.
-The people who wouldn’t don’t even deserve those fancy surnames.
+The folk who wouldn’t don’t even deserve those fancy surnames.

 “It looks like you’ve been ditched Alast,” Rob said.
 His body tilted back to a normal stance.
 Alast leaned forward even more, trying to scoop her out of the canal with his gaze.
 There was nothing but blue and small boats moving back and forth.